BIBI78/NewDiceGame/README.md

 * I added this cool gradient feature to the title that gives it the effect of a flashing sign.
 * ![gradient image 1](assets/images/gradient1.png)
 * ![gradient image 2](assets/images/gradient2.png)
+* the color schemes were chosen with the 1980s arcade-game-feel in mind.
+I wanted to make a "throwback" game to time period I never experienced.

 4. Cool Function
 I. Roll/Kompare Fucntion